 The CSSD lets you know they are putting you on the passport denial list by sending you a letter in the mail.
 The letter explains how much you owe, and you get off the list by paying off the full amount—you cannot just pay it down to under $2,500.
 You can contact the CSSD Customer Service Unit by calling (202) 442-9900.

-Why would someone be denied a passport?
+Why would someone be denied an American passport?